rpax/MASSIS/_tutorials/03-defining-a-simple-behavior.md

 4.  `stop()` method (`/*4*/`)

     Before the simulation finishes (or when the agent is shutdown), the `stop()` method is called.
-It can be seen as the last call to the `step()` method.
+It can be used to do some cleaning and finishing properly.

 ## Bringing the agent the ability to move (randomly)

-Let's make the agent move around the room.
-For achieving this goal, the high level controller needs some knowledge of the environment, such as the room where the agent is.
+The agents can move around the building.
+Here we will see how to make the agent move around the room.

+For moving around, the high level controller needs some knowledge of the environment, such as the room where the agent is.
 This kind of information is provided by the LowLevelAgent.
-It will _command_ tasks to perform on the environment, and this is requested to the LowLevelAgent.
+When the high level controller needs to perform tasks on the environment, it does by requesting to the LowLevelAgent.
 The _LowLevelAgent_ interface provides the necessary methods for accomplishing these.
 This interface is defined in [LowLevelAgent][low-level-agent-interface].

-Moving the agent around the room can be done by adding the following sentences to the `step()` method:
+Moving the agent around the room can be done by adding the following sentences to the `step()` method in the `MyHelloHighLevelController` class:

 1. Obtain in which room is the agent.
 	Rooms are represented by the  [`SimRoom`](https://github.com/rpax/MASSIS/blob/master/massisframework/massis/massis-core/src/main/java/com/massisframework/massis/model/building/SimRoom.java) class.
 Obtaining the room of the agent can be done by calling the `getRoom()` method: